alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

   In this article we will show how to use these tools to create your test environment and have a lowest cost.

 ## Creating infrastructure with Docker

+All softwares need some infra structure like database or a message broker.
+The basic proccess to a developer test the software in development stage is manually creating the envirorment in your work station.
+The library TestContainers make easy
 - What is the problem to solve: pipeline compartilhado
 - What is docker
 - how it works